Iran's chief military strategist assassinated by Trump's order: 'terrible revenge' promised in response

-Since 1998, Qasem Suleimani headed the Al-Quds special unit, which conducts covert operations abroad.
-The Al-Quds unit reports directly to the supreme leader of Iran, Ayatollah Khamenei.
+Since 1998, Qasem Soleimani headed the Al-Quds special unit, which conducts covert operations abroad.
+The al-Quds unit reports directly to the supreme leader of Iran, Ayatollah Khamenei.

 Thanks to these military conflicts, the once non-public Suleimani has become a celebrity in Iran.

 The US calls Al-Quds and the Islamic Revolutionary Guards Corps “Iran's primary vehicle for cultivating and supporting” US-designated terrorist groups throughout the Middle East, including the Lebanese Hezbollah and the Palestinian Islamic Jihad, providing funding, training, supply of weapons and equipment.

 In April, US Secretary of State Mike Pompeo recognized the Islamic Revolutionary Guards Corps and its al-Quds unit as a foreign terrorist organization.

 Iran’s Supreme Leader Ayatollah Ali Khamenei has already announced that Brigadier General Ismail Kaani will become the new commander of this elite unit.
 Kaani, as reported by the Iranian state news agency, was the second person after Suleimani.

 The Americans and their allies in Israel and the West for many years closely watched the movements of Suleimani.
 It seems that he was under their guns before, but the fact that the Americans pulled the trigger this time suggests that President Trump believes that the benefits outweigh the risks; that the Iranian regime is so weakened by isolation, economic sanctions and recent mass demonstrations that it will release anger, but no serious strategic threats will follow.